 # # #

 Until then, huge paintings had portrayed elites only.
-Raft was the first to honor ordinary men with a canvas that was as immense.
+Raft is the first to honor ordinary men with a canvas of such size.

 Placing it next to a giant work of propaganda emphasizes its dissent: